OceanLabs/iOS-Print-SDK/docs/shipping.md

 Setting a Shipping Address
 ==============

-If you don't want to use the checkout experience included with the Print SDK (i.e. [Managed Checkout](../README.md#managed-checkout)) then you need to explicitly set the shipping address for a print order.
+If you don't want to use the checkout experience included with the Print SDK (i.e. the [Kite Print Shop Experience](print_shop.md)) then you need to explicitly set the shipping address for a print order.
 Typically you will create your own UI to capture shipping details from your users.

 The Print SDK also includes worldwide address search/lookup functionality that you can use to improve the user experience of your app.